davispcosta/RunForYourLife/README.md

 ## Story

 Congratulations!
 You are born!!
 	Now you have a life ahead of you, full of oportunities and challenges.
-Do your best to grow old with success, and rember that all you collect during your life cand and will change your future.
+Do your best to grow old with success, and remember that all you collect during your life can and will change your future.
 So run, because the life is short and goes faster each time!

 ## Goal